wing5wong/artisan-whs-static/source/_faculties/languages.md

 ***OVERSEAS TRIPS***

 From time to time, and dependent on Board approval, teachers have coordinated school trips to a range of destinations relevant to Spanish, Chinese and French language studies.
-In the past ten years, these have included trips to New Caledonia, Peru, China and Japan, and in 2019 we are taking our first trip to Spain.
+In the past ten years, these have included trips to New Caledonia, Peru, China and Japan, and Spain.

 ***OFF-TIMETABLE LANGUAGE STUDIES***